-19There are some subtle differences: numbers are displayed in a different precision, some bug fixes in the macro default-global Currently, this just calls comminfo (see below).
+Note: the marsadm view-land1 command has been intensely tested in Spring 2014 to produce exactly the same output than the 1&1 internal22 tool marsview23 default-global Currently, this just calls comminfo (see below).
 May be extended in future.